relateid/cl-and-b-ny-2018/README.md

 The documenation response for the challenge can be found [here](https://github.com/martinp47/Copyright-Protection-for-All).

+# Shout Out
+This code was forked and modified from the [hyperledger compose sample networks project](https://github.com/hyperledger/composer-sample-networks).

 # Purpose
 The purpose of the repo is to showcase the smart contracts for the challenge.
 Please review details at the documenation sure listed above